themanontv/aws-ssm-selector/README.md

 # AWS SSM Instance Selector
 A simple tool for selecting instances in AWS to connect to using SSM

-This tool is designed specifically to work in a bash like shell in Mac OS using [AWS Vault](https://github.com/99designs/aws-vault) as the main layer.
+This tool is designed specifically to work in a bash like shell in Mac OS using [AWS Vault](https://github.com/99designs/aws-vault) as the main layer but you really don't *have* to use it, you'll just need to do some tweaking yourself.
-This could easily be adapted to be used elsewhere such as linux or in WSL with some tweaking to the file path, so you really don't *have* to use it.
+This could easily be adapted to be used elsewhere such as linux or in WSL with some tweaking to the file path.

 If you don't want to use AWS-Vault then you can easily use AWS CLI on it's own you just need to change the CLI Commands in the script.